digital-work-lab/handbook/docs/lab_basics/Vacation.md

 ### 2.3 Communication of Approval Status:
 - Following the evaluation, the approval status of the vacation request is **communicated to the employee.**
 - This communication is typically conducted via **email** or **the designated communication channel.**
-- Employees **will be notified** whether their request has been approved, partially approved (with adjusted dates), or denied.
+- Employees **will be notified** whether their request has been approved, or partially approved (with adjusted dates).

-### 2.4 Denial of Vacation Requests:
 - We are committed to serving students during the semester. **Vacations should therefore be taken between semesters if possible**.
 Of course, we can discuss how to arrange special occasions, such as family vacations during the semester.
--	In the case of a denied vacation request, the supervisor provides a **clear explanation for the denial.**
--	They may offer **alternative options** or **suggest an alternative time frame** for the requested vacation.
--	Employees are encouraged to **discuss the denial** with their supervisor to explore **potential solutions or adjustments.**

 ## 3. Documentation:
 ### 3.1 Vacation Request Form: